serraict/serraict.github.io/_posts/learn/2015-10-19-style-guide.md

 <span class="label label-warning">Warning</span>
 <span class="label label-danger">Danger</span>

-I used an analoguous color scheme based on the two green colors from my company logog and some tweaking with the [Adobe Color Wheel][Adobe_Color_Wheel] to come to the above color scheme.
+I used an analogous color scheme based on the two green colors from my company logo and some tweaking with the [Adobe Color Wheel][Adobe_Color_Wheel] to come to the above color scheme.
 I mapped the colors to the 5 Bootstrap brand-variables:

 ```
 "@brand-primary": "darken(#009279, 0.5%)",